 CLIFTON TRUMAN DANIEL

-Hibakusha Stories Fellow: Clifton is the oldest grandson of 33rd US President Harry S. Truman and his wife, Bess.
-He is the son of the late author, Margaret Truman, and her husband, former New York Times Managing Editor E. Clifton Daniel Jr. Mr. Daniel is a former journalist and public relations executive and honorary chairman of the board of the Truman Library Institute, the nonprofit partner of the Truman Presidential Library and Museum in Independence, MO.
-He is the author of Growing Up With Grandpa: Memories of Harry S. Truman (1995, Birch Lane Press) and Dear Harry, Love Bess: Bess Truman’s Letters to Harry Truman, 1919-1943 (2011, Truman State University Press).
-He has recently appeared on the Moth: True Stories Told Live and is currently at work on a memoir, a children’s book and a screenplay, all about the bombings of Hiroshima and Nagasaki.
+is the oldest grandson of President Harry S. Truman.
+He is the son of author Margaret Truman and former New York Times Managing Editor E. Clifton Daniel Jr. Mr. Daniel is honorary chairman of the board of the Truman Library Institute, nonprofit partner of the Truman Presidential Library and Museum in Independence, MO, board secretary of the Harry S. Truman Scholarship Foundation, and chairman of the Los Alamos-Japan Institute Global Advisory Group.
+He is the author of Growing Up With My Grandfather: Memories of Harry S. Truman and Dear Harry, Love Bess: Bess Truman’s Letters to Harry Truman, 1919-1943.
+He is currently portraying his grandfather in the one-man stage show, Give ‘Em Hell Harry, as well as writing and lecturing on the Truman presidency.

 Blaise is a freelance recording engineer and producer.
 He has worked with diverse artists over his 30-year career, including Diamanda Galas, Wu Tang Clan and Philip Glass.
 Blaise worked as technical coordinator for the Hibakusha Stories concert event “With Love to Hiroshima and Nagasaki, A Concert For Disarmament” at the NY Society for Ethical Culture in 2015.
 He and his comrade in love, Kathleen Sullivan, currently host The Parlor Series, a monthly Sunday jazz concert at his family home in Chelsea.